fallen-icarus/cardano-swaps/README.md

 6) The address' staking credential must signal approval.
 7) Any unused beacons must be burned.

-This redeemer can be used with either beacon redeemer since both allow burning.
+The `CloseOrUpdate` redeemer can be used with either beacon redeemer since both allow burning.
 If beacons only need to be burned, it is cheaper to use the `BurnBeacons` redeemer.
 However, if even a single beacon must be minted, the `CreateSwap` redeemer must be used.
 This behavior enables the swap owner to change what trading pair a swap is for in a single transaction.
 This is instead of having to close the original swap in one transaction only to re-open it in another transaction.

 Requirement 6 guarantees that only the owner can close/update a swap and claim the assets.

-##### Executing a Swap
+##### Executing a One-Way Swap

 Any Cardano user can execute an available swap using the `Swap` redeemer as long as the swap conditions are met.